Endo

 1. Ovarian Size 6-12 cm

-3. Severe Ovarian Hyperstimulation (0.1 to 2% of OHSS cases)
+3. Severe Ovarian Hyperstimulation (2% of OHSS cases)

 1. Ovarian Size >12 cm